 Last but not least, more people own homes today.
 While we are far from the inflated ownership peak of the 2000s housing bubble, an increase in homeownership also drives increased demand for homes.
 We often see a downturn in this rate during and after recessions driven by a financial crisis (like the Great Recession in 2008).
 I don’t expect this to be a persistent trend coming out of the current recession, but only time will tell.

 And more importantly, as you look back at all these factors – there is no huge deviation from the long-term trend, like the bubble in homeownership we saw in the 2000s.
 The population is growing.
 Household size is steadily decreasing.
 And there is a population bubble in prime household formation age – all of which supports increasing demand for housing.

 Interest rates also play a role in the demand for housing.
 When rates fall, it makes mortgages less expensive and homes more affordable.
-It may even make people willing to buy more expensive homes because, with lower interest rates, they can afford a bigger purchase price for the same monthly payment than they would have at higher interest rates.
+It may even make people willing to buy more expensive homes because, with lower interest rates, they can afford a bigger purchase price for the same monthly payment than they could have afforded at higher interest rates.

 What Lenders Are Saying

 One of my Instagram followers is the Quality Control manager for a national mortgage lender.
 She reached out to offer the following insights about what lenders are grappling with in the current environment.
 The following is a summary of the key points she shared with me.